-Business Improvement District (BID) to garner commitment and financial support from property owners to provide professional targeted managemen efforts in the urban core
+Develop a new or extend the existing City Center Business Improvement District (BID) to garner commitment and financial support from property owners to provide professional targeted managemen efforts in the urban core

 As the Downtown is gradually revitalized, consideration should be given to the creation of additional Business Improvement Districts to sustain the improvements.
 BIDs should be explored in other areas of Charleston such as Kanawha City and West Side neighborhood business districts as primary targeted areas.
-Charleston leaders should identify the most appropriate business district to initiate the BID program.
+Charleston leaders should identify the most appropriate business district to initiate the BID

-A Business Improvement District (BID) is a guasi-public organization formed by property owners who have agreed to an assessment on their property in order to generate revenue for services and capital improvements provided within a defined district.
+A Business Improvement District (BID) is a quasi-public organization formed by property owners who have agreed to an assessment on their property in order to generate revenue for services and capital improvements provided within a defined district.
 BID's provide a long-term financial base for marketing, capital improvements and management programs.
 They spell out the services and improvements to be delivered in a contract between the property owners and the organization charged with managing the BID.
-This contractual arrangement increases accountability and keeps the focus of the organization on achieving the stated goals of property owners.
+This contractual arrangement increases accountability and keeps the focus of the organization on achieving the stated goals agree to the assessment (amount to be determined by local area).
+The process of recruiting the property owners to agree to an assessment and how it will be spent is a time consuming effort requiring a high level of commitment from of lot size and building square footage.
+The City Center BID leadership at all levels in the Downtown.

 It has been proven throughout the country that Business Improvement District [BID] forms of management raise the quality of Downtowns or districts.
-BID management contributes to the health and success of the districts they serve.
-Reasons include:
+BID management contributes to the health and success of the districts they